marcos65333/FinalExam/README.md

     sudo make install-exfoliation
 ### For the classic Nagios theme, run the following command.
     sudo make install-classicui

+##  Step 5: Create a Nagios access web user
+### You need to create a login user that will be used to log in to the Nagios interface.
+We will create a user named nagiosadmin using the command.
+    sudo htpasswd -c /usr/local/nagios/etc/htpasswd.users nagiosadmin

 ## Usage
 -Nagios is important for several reasons: